 Our direct sales channel model is organized and managed with territorial assignments based on geographical coverage of our target markets globally.
-Our marketing and sales team work collaboratively to gain insight on potential customers' business and market positioning and focus on a solutions-based approach to enhance profitability, market positioning and business performance for customers.
+During 2017, we developed relationships and established a network of sales representative firms that focus on specific territories in the U.S. Our marketing and sales team work collaboratively to gain insight on potential customers' business and market positioning and focus on a solutions-based approach to enhance profitability, market positioning and business performance for customers.